 27/1 Gorky Street

 Imperia Pizza is one of the two best pizza places in Bishkek in my personal opinion.
-(The other is DoDo, by the way.)
+(The other is DoDo, see above.)
 Imperia Pizza also has the advantage of being close to the school (less than a three-minute walk), is very affordable, and offers interesting pizza options.
 Every pizza costs around $4, but with every two pizzas bought you receive a liter and a half of Coca-Cola for free.
 Pizza choices are very interesting and range from Pepperoni to Chili to Shashlik, but honestly they are all very good so it’s safe to experiment.
 If I had to choose one to recommend I’d say go for the Hawaiian pizza, which comes with pineapple (another rare topping in Bishkek).
 In general, any student at the London School should go to Imperia Pizza since it’s delicious and ridiculously close, just inside the Vefa Shopping Center.